oneclick/rubyinstaller/README.txt

 === Build Task Examples:

-rake                             # builds 1.8.6 [default build task] rake ruby18                      # builds 1.8.6
+rake                             # builds 1.8.7 [default build task] rake ruby18                      # builds 1.8.7
-rake ruby18 NEWER=1              # builds 1.8.7 instead of compatible 1.8.6
+rake ruby18 COMPAT=1             # builds 1.8.6
 rake ruby19                      # builds 1.9.1
-rake CHECKOUT=1                  # builds 1.8.6 svn latest
+rake CHECKOUT=1                  # builds 1.8.7 svn latest (branch ruby_1_8_7)
-rake LOCAL="c:\myruby18"         # builds 1.8.6 from sources at "c:\myruby18"
+rake LOCAL="c:\myruby18"         # builds 1.8.x from sources at "c:\myruby18"
 rake ruby19 CHECKOUT=1           # builds 1.9.1 svn latest
 rake ruby19 CHECKOUT=1 TRUNK=1   # builds 1.9 trunk latest (1.9.2dev)
 rake ruby19 LOCAL="c:\myruby"    # builds 1.9 from sources at "c:\myruby"

+You can combine COMPAT and CHECKOUT to build Ruby 1.8.6 directly from the Subversion repository.

+=== Known Issues

-NOTE: Avoid extracting this project into a PATH containing spaces as the MSYS environment has issues correctly mounting /etc/fstab entries for MinGW.
+Avoid running this project into a PATH containing spaces as the MSYS environment has issues correctly mounting /etc/fstab entries for MinGW.

-NOTE: On Vista or Windows 7, run the rake task from an administrator command prompt or "/bin/patch" will fail during the build.
+On Vista or Windows 7, run the rake task from an administrator command prompt or "/bin/patch" will fail during the build.